As a seasoned hunter with over 20 years of experience, I’ve learned a thing or two about the art of blind hunting.

-When it comes to deer hunting ground blind tips, our number one rule is that your location should not give options to the deer.
+Regarding deer hunting ground blind tips, our number one rule is that your location should not give options to the deer.

 Try to set your ground blind up well before you plan to hunt.
 For mature deers, you should be looking a few weeks before placing the blind.

 Mature deers avoid areas that show something out of natural order.
 So, it would be best if you place your ground blind some weeks before you hunt.
 In this way, the deer would become comfortable with coming close to it.
-Therefore, it would become easy for you to hunt even the wisest of deer.
+Therefore, it would become easy for you to track even the wisest deer.

-Key take-away: 6P’s (Perfect Planning Prevents Piss Poor Performance).
+Key takeaway: 6P’s (Perfect Planning Prevents Piss Poor Performance).

-Same day ground blind hunting prevents the following:
+Same-day ground blind hunting prevents the following:

 A food plot or open fields with high-protein feeds are amongst the best spots for deer hunting blinds and will bring a whole load of bucks and does to keep your hunt far more active.

 There are several ways through which you can cover and hide your blind according to your surroundings.
-Blending into your environment with branches, cattails or other natural vegetation is one of the most underrated strategies when hiding your hunting tent.
+Blending into your environment with branches, cattails, or other natural vegetation is one of the most underrated strategies when hiding your hunting tent.

 Ultimately, the more you camouflage, the more chance you have to hunt down your prey effectively.

 Vertical Bow Shooting – Finally, vertical bow shooters should try not to sit too close to the back wall.
 Furthermore, the more you practice, the more efficient your technique will become when shooting out of a blind.
-Finding the perfect balance between being just far enough away from the window to not be seen and not being too far back to disrupt your line of sight will take time.
+Finding the perfect balance between being just far enough away from the window not to be seen and not being too far back to disrupt your line of sight will take time.
 Be persistent and find the perfect hunting blind that offers enough room.

 One thing you essentially have to take care of while hunting turkeys is their eyesight.
 Turkeys are known for sharp vision.
-Having extra concealment while dealing with them is a smart move to keep the hunt alive if you accidentally bump a bird.
+Having extra concealment while dealing with them is a smart move to keep the hunt alive if you accidentally bump into a bird.

 The good news is that every turkey you accidentally bump doesn’t run in fear.

-If you spook a turkey, you can usually get them interested again by letting them walk off for a few minutes, and then, if your set up allows it, move in and target the gobble-gobble from another angle.
+If you spook a turkey, you can usually get them interested again by letting them walk off for a few minutes, and then, if your set allows it, move in and target the gobble-gobble from another angle.

-Hunting from a ground blind doesn’t have to be an art-form.
+Hunting from a ground blind doesn’t have to be an art form.
 Following some of these tips can add up to some huge wins.

 And one last thing to mention, plan for the cold.

-Thats all from me, good look on your next hunt.
+That’s all from me; good look on your next hunt.